Cranial and Craniosacral

 SUMMARY

 The human cranium is composed of multiple bony plates connected by fibrous sutures that enable it to squeeze through the birth canal and then rebound.
 Later these sutures fill in with bone, but that "ossification" of the sutures does not completely immobilize them.
 Afterwards, they participate in an almost imperceptible pumping system by which the cranium expands and contracts very slightly in synchrony with breathing in order to circulate cerebrospinal fluid (CSF).
-This cranial circulation process is likely to require a smooth accommodation of cranial expansion and contraction by the cranial bones, and the field of cranial osteopathy long ago developed a sophisticated system to identify blockages to the movement of the cranial bones and methods for using manual manipulation to release them.
-The movement of CSF also extends into the spinal column, where CSF flow is weaker and where the effectiveness of craniosacral manipulation may rely more on restoring ranges of motion between the spinal segments than on removing barriers to CSF circulation.
+This cranial circulation process is likely to require a smooth accommodation of cranial expansion and contraction by the cranial bones, and the field of cranial osteopathy long ago developed a sophisticated system to identify restrictions to the movement of the cranial bones and methods for using manual manipulation to release them.
+The movement of CSF also extends into the spinal column, where CSF flow is weaker and where the effectiveness of manipulation may rely more on restoring ranges of motion between the spinal segments than on removing restrictions to CSF circulation.

 BACKGROUND